-The collapse of the St. Francis Dam in 1928 is one of the worst catastrophes of the twentieth century and an engineering disaster case study.
+The collapse of the St. Francis Dam in 1928 is one of the worst catastrophes of the twentieth century.
+Today it is an engineering disaster case study.

 William Mulholland (pictured at left) was a self-taught civil engineer known for thriftiness and timeliness when it came to completing large projects.